jaswanth3233/Villanova_IoT_2022/Anjay Sensors/Light.md

 # Building an LWM2M clients on RPI for ESP32

--> We are going to build an LWM2M Device using idf and the ANJAY Libraries
+-> We are going to build an light control by using Anjay LWM2M

 # Procedure